lbl-srg/modelica-json/index.md

 #### Exporting controls from a Modelica model

 A control sequence is often instantiated within a larger Modelica model that is not itself CDL compliant, such as a Buildings library template.
-To translate only the control sequence to CXF, parse the model with the modelica mode and mark the control block with a `__cdl(isControls=true)` annotation:
+To translate only the control sequence to CXF, parse the model with the modelica mode and mark the control block with a `__cdl(isControls=true)`git st annotation:

 ```
 node app.js -f <path of the Modelica model> -o cxf -m modelica